Where's the best place to take a music lesson? With a private class, in school, or self-teaching at home?

 Remember, though, that if they were to arrive at this decision later in life (for example in their late teens) then they would probably not have the opportunities to kick-start their musicianship that they do now whilst in education.

-So, depending on the way you look at it, you are either saving an even bigger expense later down the line by getting your child to take lessons earlier, or you might look back and wonder why you didn’t wait until your child was old enough to pay for lessons themselves with their pocket money!
+So, depending on the way you look at it, you are either saving an even bigger expense later down the line by getting your child to take lessons earlier, or you might look back and wonder why you didn't wait until your child was old enough to pay for violin lessons London themselves with their pocket money!

 As an older learner, just to be in with a chance to hold a violin let alone do any violin playing, your child would probably have to visit numerous music shops, whilst you all sit inside their four walls trying out the different styles of violins and sizes of violin bow.
 Then, to get the experience of playing as part of an ensemble, they would probably need to compete with other advanced music students to enter a group of talented musicians.
 All of this can be quite tiring and disheartening.